Tiracol

 Tiracol is a village on the river right mouth of the Tiracol River and part of the Pernem Sub-Division of North Goa.
 Due to its location, it is geographically separated from Goa by land making it a Goan exclave in Maharashtra.
 It also happens to be the North-Western most point of the state.
 It is well known for its historical Portuguese era Fort and Churches.

 Though there is a road connecting the village to neighboring village of Redi, Maharashtra, the most frequented mode of entry is the ferry from Querim.

-Tiracol Fort
+Tiracol Fort and Church

 Fort Tiracol, is a Portuguese era fort turned luxury hotel near the village of Tiracol.
-It houses the 17th Century Church of St. Anthony within its walls, which is still frequented by the natives.
+It houses the 17th Century Church of St. Anthony within its walls, which is still frequented by local residents.